redsorbet/sn2md/README.md

 ```

 Notes:
-- A cache file is also generated, so repeated runs don't recreate the same data.
+- If the source file has not changed, repeated runs of commands will print a warning and exit.
+You can force re-runs by running with the `--force` flag.
-  You can force a refresh by running with the `--force` flag.
+- If the source file has not changed, but the output file has (b/c _maybe_ you modified it manually by adding your own notes?) repeated runs of commands will print a warning and exit.
+You can force the command with the `--force` flag.

 ## Configuration